eberhardloh/nextsock/README.md

 # nextsock

-A skeleton app based on a tri-front audience / speaker / board system.
+A skeleton app derived from a tri-frontend audience / speaker / board system.

 That's the solution of the mystery, how to deal with socket and state.
-Several hours and lots of experiments to find out.
+Several hours and lots of experiments to find out (started as newbie).

+Keywords: next.js, socket.io, mysql

-yarn recommended.
+**yarn** recommended.

 ## setup